ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

          evaluation, regardless of its alignment.
 SPF-specific
          reporting is described in [RFC6652].

+   _Tickets 85 and 108_

+   np:  Domain Owner Assessment Policy for non-existent subdomains
+      (plain-text; OPTIONAL).
+Indicates the severity of concern the Domain Owner or PSO has for mail using non-existent subdomains of the domain queried.
+It applies only to non-existent subdomains of the domain queried and not to either existing subdomains or the domain itself.
+Its syntax is identical to that of the "p" tag defined below.
+If the "np" tag is absent, the policy specified by the "sp" tag (if the "sp" tag is present) or the policy specified by the "p" tag, if the "sp" tag is not present, MUST be applied for non-existent subdomains.
+Note that "np" will be ignored for DMARC records published on subdomains of Organizational Domains and PSDs due to the effect of the DMARC policy discovery mechanism described in Section 6.7.3.

    _Tickets 72 and 85_

    p:  Domain Owner Assessment Policy (plain-text; RECOMMENDED for
       policy records).
-Indicates the severity of concern the Domain Owner has for mail using its domain but not passing DMARC validation.
-Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" tag.
-This tag is mandatory for policy records only, but not for third-party reporting records (see Aggregate and Forensic Reporting Docs).
+Indicates the severity of concern the Domain Owner or PSO has for mail using its domain but not passing DMARC validation.
+Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" or "np" tags.
+This tag is mandatory for policy records

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 20]

+Internet-Draft                  DMARCbis                      April 2021

+      only, but not for third-party reporting records (see [DMARC-Aggregate-Reporting] and [DMARC-Failure-Reporting])
       Possible values are as follows:

       none:  The Domain Owner offers no expression of concern.